A Parallel Monte-Carlo Tree Search-Based Metaheuristic For Optimal Fleet Composition Considering Vehicle Routing Using Branch & Bound: Problem Formulation Methodology

 \subsection{Hybrid Optimization: Guiding B\&B with the UCT-MH}

-The hybrid optimization framework utilizes the search results of the UCT-MH to guide the exact FCO.
-Multiple processors are allocated to the FCO algorithm that systematically navigates the tree to solve the problem exactly.
-Meanwhile, one processor is dedicated to run the UCT-MH which efficiently samples the entire design space to get an estimate of the associated costs.
-Considering the parallelization overhead of the exact FCO algorithm, it can be expected that the UCT-MH already finds a fleet composition candidate $\mathbf{\hat{k}}$ by the time the FCO is initiated.
-If such a composition is available, then it is used as the candidate fleet $\mathbf{f}^1=\mathbf{\hat{k}}$ that initializes the FCO algorithm.
-Moreover, whenever the guiding UCT-MH finds a new best solution, it provides this solution with its associated cost to the guided FCO by adding it to the pooled best cost shown in Fig. \ref{fig:ParallelTA}.
-This information is used to preemptively prune sub-optimal branches whenever possible and helps guide the FCO towards the optimal fleet size and composition, reducing the search space and computation time.
+The hybrid optimization framework utilizes the search results of the UCT-MH to guide the exact incremental B\&B. Multiple processors are allocated to the B\&B algorithm that systematically navigates the tree to solve the problem exactly.
+Meanwhile, one processor is dedicated to running the UCT-MH which efficiently samples the entire design space to get an estimate of the associated costs.
+Considering the parallelization overhead of the paralleled B\&B algorithm, it can be expected that the UCT-MH already finds a fleet composition candidate $\mathbf{\hat{k}}$ by the time the B\&B is initiated.
+If such a composition is available, then it is used as the candidate fleet $\mathbf{f}^1=\mathbf{\hat{k}}$ that initializes the B\&B algorithm.
+Moreover, whenever the guiding UCT-MH finds a new best solution, it provides this solution with its associated cost to the guided B\&B by adding it to the pooled best cost shown in Fig. \ref{fig:ParallelTA}.
+This information is used to preemptively prune sub-optimal branches and guide the B\&B toward the optimal fleet size and composition, thereby reducing the search space and computation time.